 Mimaru Tokyo Ginza East is another great hotel in Tokyo for families, located in the high-end Ginza neighborhood.
 Although it’s a 12-minute walk to Yurakucho, the closest JR Yamanote Line Station, the hotel is located within 5-minutes from the Hibiya, Yurakucho, and Asakusa Subway Lines.
 It’s also a 10-minute walk to Tsukiji market, so you can get your fill of fresh fish every morning.

-Rooms here also fit 4-6 adults, and come with a small kitchen and attached bathroom.
+Rooms here can fit 4-6 adults, and come with a small kitchen and attached bathroom.
 Mimaru also offers rentals for kitchen electronics and board games.

 Best Tokyo Hotels with Onsen near the Yamanote Line

-A few ryokans, capsule hotels, and bed and breakfast-type accommodation in Tokyo have onsen facilities available for their guests.
+A few ryokans, capsule hotels, and bed and breakfast-type accommodation in Tokyo have onsen facilities available for their guests too.

 Here are a few Tokyo onsen hotels near the JR Yamanote Line!